-A Lasting Power of Attorney (LPA) is a legal document which enables a person, whilst they have mental capacity, to appoint a person or people to make decisions for them at a time in the future when they are either no longer able or lack the mental capacity to do so themselves.
+A Lasting Power of Attorney (LPA) is a legal document which enables a person, whilst they have mental capacity (i.e. are able to make decisions for themselves), to appoint a person or people to make decisions for them at a time in the future when they are no longer able to do so themselves.

-Obviously the person making such a decision will need to choose someone (or more than one person) they trust, and at the same time that person (or people) will need to decide whether they wish to take on this responsibility should it become necessary in the future.
+Obviously the person making such a decision needs to choose someone (or more than one person) they trust.
+At the same time that person (or people) also need to decide whether they wish to take on this responsibility should it become necessary in the future.

 There are two types of LPA: a Property and Financial Affairs LPA and a Health and Welfare LPA.

 A person can choose to make an LPA that covers just Property and Financial Affairs or Health and Welfare, or both.